-market situations across Europe.
-As the provision of bitstream access is essential to the development of competition in the wholesale broadband access market as well as in the retail services market, NRAs should mandate a bitstream access product20 according to national needs.
-As stated in the Explanatory Memorandum of the Recommendation "the point in the network at which the wholesale broadband access market will need to be supplied will depend on the market analysis and in particular on the network topology and the state of network competition"21.
+the development of competition in the wholesale broadband access market as well as in the retail services market, NRAs should mandate a bitstream access product24 according to national needs.
+As stated in the Explanatory Memorandum of the Recommendation "the point in the network at which the wholesale broadband access market will need to be supplied will depend on the market analysis and in particular on the network topology and the state of network competition"25.
 Given the differences in network architectures and market conditions requiring different bitstream access products, a "one-size-fits-all" regulatory approach would not be appropriate.
 In order to guarantee a coordinated approach as much as possible as NRAs should apply similar remedies in similar situations, an effort should be made to follow the same principles as regards e.g. SLAs or migration rules (e.g. effective migration schemes for beneficiaries from resale to bitstream products) and others (such as how to ensure the non-discriminatory use of the incumbent's economies of scale for new entrants).
 Regarding price regulation, it is important that the NRA ensures a consistent price structure of all regulated access products as competition along the entire value chain should be enhanced and the choice between the different forms of access might otherwise be distorted.